The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 Indian students willing to participate in an internship program, education seminar, or research project can also apply for a non-immigrant visa ED.

-The non-immigrant visa ED must be applied from outside of Thailand.
+The non-immigrant visa ED must be applied for from outside of Thailand.
 The duration of stay mainly depends on the study program.

 You need the following documents to apply for this visa: